blurryyou/abiteofcake/The Quick Guide to OmegaT.md

 tbd

-##How to use machine translations
+## How to use machine translations

-###How to install Microsoft Translator
+### How to install Microsoft Translator

 You can install Microsoft Translator into OmegaT and fetch the machine translation automatically.
 Use the shortcuts of Ctrl/Command+M to fill the segment with the machine translation.

 The following instructions are based on OmegaT 4.1.5.
 For the older and later versions, the configurations may be different.
 Please refer to the **User's Manual**.

-###1.
-Azure Account
+### 1. Azure Account
 You need an Azure Account to subscribe to the Microsoft Translator in Microsoft Azure Marketplace.
 OmegaT needs the subscription key to utilize Microsoft Translator.
 1. Access the Translator Text page on  [Microsoft Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/Microsoft.CognitiveServicesTextTranslation?tab=Overview ).
 If the link is invalid, please search the Microsoft Azure Marketplace for the right page.
-2. Sign in with your company account or create a new account following the registration steps.
+2. Sign in with your account or create a new account following the registration steps.
 * You may need a new account to access the free trial.
 3. Subscribe to Microsoft Translator Text and pick the pricing tier of F0.
 * F0 provides machine translation of up to 2,000,000 characters per month for free, which is enough for AI Team translation job (for now).